zeropoolnetwork/zeropool-frontend/README.md

 # Developement

+First of all, in the project directory create static/assets/ folder and put there respective static files from [this repo](https://github.com/zeropoolnetwork/zeropool-frontend-static.git)

-In the project directory, you can run the following commands:
+Then, in the project directory, you can run the following commands:

 ## `yarn start`